Make Unusual Drum Loops with Comb Filter

 MComb by Melda Productions

-For comb filter effect I have chosen MComb by Melda Productions, but there are other alternatives out there which you can use.
-Let’s get to know the interface of the MComb a bit.
+For the comb filter effect, I have chosen MComb by Melda Productions, but there are other alternatives out there that you can use.
+Let's get to know the interface of the MComb a bit.

 The Interface

-In the top part of the interface, we can see the dry/wet and output sections.
+We can see the dry/wet and output sections in the top part of the interface.
 Additionally, below are four independent filters, each containing the same parameters.
 Furthermore, the bottom part is reserved for the graphical representation of the filters.
-Graph editor includes a graphical representation of the filters.
+Graph editor includes a visual representation of the filters.
 Each point is one filter.
 The horizontal position is its frequency, and the vertical position is its feedback.
-What’s more, the horizontal pull-bar controls its panorama, and the vertical pull-bar controls its gain.
+Moreover, the horizontal pull bar controls its panorama, and the vertical pull bar controls its gain.

+If you click on the vertical panel named "Meters & Subsystems, "you'll also enter the sub-menu, which contains a useful metering system and modulation routing paths.
 So, I have worked on this preset and modulated the frequency and the feedback of the Filter 2.
-If you click on “MOD 1” there is a new part of the interface popping up which is containing LFO.
-Envelope and other controls needed for the automatization of the Filter 2 parameters.
+If you click "MOD 1, " a new interface part containing LFO pops up.
+Envelope and other controls are needed to automate the Filter 2 parameters.

-Having set all 4 filter sections on different stages let’s engage and listen to them one by one until we reach the full effect.
+Having set all 4 filter sections on different stages, let's engage and listen to them individually until we reach the full effect.

 ~Percussion Loop - MComb Filter 1